sonnytron/thetimessearch/README.md

 # thetimessearch
-This is CodePath Week 2 Project to search NY Times API
+This is CodePath Week 2 Project to search NY Times API.

 ![Times Search Gif](/timesapp.gif "An animated image showing use.")